edgar-lins/edgar-lins/README.md

 ### Hi 👋, I'm Edgar Lins

+I'm from Brazil and I'm 20 years old!

 * 🔭 I'm currently working at Whydah as an IT Analyst...
 * 🌱 I’m learning HTML CSS JAVASCRIPT and PYTHON
 * 👾 In my free time, I usually play some games for fun.
 (Unfortunately, I end up stressing myself more than having fun 😅)